robbedewin/home-bar-maestro/menu.md

   - *Since 2010, at least four tonic syrups have been released in the United States.
 Consumers add carbonated water to the syrup to make tonic water; this allows drinkers to vary the intensity of the flavour.*

+## Vermouth

+- **Martini Reserve Riserva Speciale Rubino** (Martini) - €15.00
+  - *Vermouth (/vərˈmuːθ/ ver-MOOTH; also UK: /ˈvɜːrməθ/;[1][2]) is an aromatized, fortified wine flavored with various botanicals (roots, barks, flowers, seeds, herbs, and spices).*
+  - **
+  - *The modern versions of the beverage were first produced in the mid to late 18th century in Turin, Italy.
+While vermouth was traditionally used for medicinal purposes, its true claim to fame is as an aperitif, with fashionable cafes in Turin serving it to guests around the clock.
+However, in the late 19th century it became popular with bartenders as a key ingredient in many classic cocktails that have survived to date, such as the Martini, the Manhattan, the Rob Roy, and the Negroni.
+In addition to being consumed as an aperitif or cocktail ingredient, vermouth is sometimes used as an alternative white wine in cooking.*
+  - **
+  - *Historically, there have been two main types of vermouth: sweet and dry.
+Responding to demand and competition, vermouth manufacturers have created additional styles, including extra-dry white, sweet white (bianco), red, amber (ambre or rosso), and rosé.
+Vermouth is produced by starting with a base of a neutral grape wine or unfermented wine must.
+Each manufacturer adds additional alcohol and a proprietary mixture of dry ingredients, consisting of aromatic herbs, roots, and barks, to the base wine, base wine plus spirit or spirit only – which may be redistilled before adding to the wine or unfermented wine must.
+After the wine is aromatized and fortified, the vermouth is sweetened with either cane sugar or caramelized sugar, depending on the style.
+Italian and French companies produce most of the vermouth consumed throughout the world, although the United States and the United Kingdom are also producers.*

 ## Vodka

 - **Absolut Vodka** (Absolut) - €22.00